digiltd/oh-rtd-test/Samples-Rules.md

 String Temperatur_UG_Flur_komplett	"UG Flur [%s]"			<temperature> 	(Temperaturen, UG_Flur)	//Calculated via temperaturen.rule
 ```

 The idea is that on change (received update) we do update our string with the new values.
+In case of the value has not been read from the KNX bus (status uninitialized) the post update will not convert the values to avoid a java error.

 Rules
 ```Xtend